Explore this great selection of museums in Luxembourg.

-Natural history in this museum is experienced as a real exploration of the world.
-Internationally famous modern permanent and temporary exhibitions present the natural sciences from a different angle.
-Throughout the year, the “natur musée” offers a programme of lectures, guided tours and workshops for all ages.
+Natural history in this Luxembourg museum is experienced as a real exploration of the world.
+Internationally famous modern permanent in addition to temporary exhibitions present the natural sciences from a different angle.
+Throughout the year, the “natur musée” offers a program of lectures, guided tours, as well as workshops for all ages.

 Museum of the History of the City of Luxembourg

-Housed in the former refuge of Orval Abbey and in a few patrician houses in the centre of the old town, this museum relates the history of the city through models, archaeological finds and temporary exhibitions.
+Housed in the former refuge of Orval Abbey and in a few patrician houses in the center of the old town, this museum relates the history of the city through models, archaeological finds, as well as temporary exhibitions.

 The museum displays objects from more than 150 years of Luxembourg’s postal history.
-Different phone communications equipment, a morse telegraph set and a manual phone switchboard are kept in working order.
-An original stage-coach (1880), a richly-carved counter and many former postmen’s uniforms create a nostalgic atmosphere.
+Different phone communications equipment, a morse telegraph set, and a manual phone switchboard are kept in working order.
+There’s also an original stage-coach (1880), a richly-carved counter, and many former postmen’s uniforms create a nostalgic atmosphere.

 Corner Place de la Gare / Rue d’Epernay